Active travel

 Active Travel Strategy

-While continuing with those projects above, we are in the process of developing an Active Travel Strategy to support our continued active travel development.
-The Strategy will form the structure by which we aim to increase active travel in the coming years.
-It will help provide a consistent and communicated approach to achieve maximum benefits for our residents and communities.
+While continuing with those projects above, we have developed an Active Travel Strategy which supports our continued active travel development.
+The Strategy forms the structure by which we aim to increase active travel in the coming years across the Borders.
+It provides a consistent and communicated approach to achieve maximum benefits for our residents and communities.

-The Draft Active Travel Strategy was approved at Council on 22 May 2025.
-The statutory consultation is now live and will be accepting comments until 31 August 2025.
+The Active Travel Strategy was approved at Council on 29 October 2025.

 More information

-More details of the strategy and ongoing projects will be added to our website in the coming months.
+Details of our ongoing projects will be added to our website in the coming months.

-In the meantime, if you would like more information, or would like to get involved in shaping our Active Travel Strategy, please contact the team by email on activetravel@scotborders.gov.uk.
+If you would like more information, please contact the team by email on activetravel@scotborders.gov.uk.